A Hunt Plan I created the other year as an example.

 I highly recommend that you double-check your login information before the sale.
 And if you haven't purchased or applied in Idaho before, set up your account before December 10 to make this process a lot smoother.

-If you really want to ensure you get the deer unit/elk zone you want, you should log in to your IDFG account roughly 30 minutes in advance of the 10 a.m. sale time.
+If you really want to ensure you get the deer unit/elk zone you want, you should get in the waiting room roughly 30 minutes in advance of the 10 a.m. sale time.

-Everyone logged on in advance will be put into a “virtual waiting room,” and then at 10 a.m., everyone who was in the waiting room will be randomly assigned a place in line to make a purchase, so there is no real benefit to logging in well in advance of the sale.
-Each year, I hear people claiming that logging in way early has a benefit.
+Everyone who accesses the GO Outdoors Idaho licensing page in advance will be put into a “virtual waiting room,” and then at 10 a.m., everyone who was in the waiting room will be randomly assigned a place in line to make a purchase, so there is no real benefit to accessing the waiting room well in advance of the sale.
+Each year, I hear people claiming that accessing the waiting room super early has a benefit, but it doesn't matter as long as you're in the waiting room before 10 a.m.

-I have had co-workers who log in 5 minutes before the 10 a.m. sale date, and sometimes they randomly have a better number than I do.
-Then I also had some log in earlier than me, and they also got a better number than I did.
-So, there is no benefit to logging in super early.
+I have had co-workers who jump in the waiting room 5 minutes before the 10 a.m. sale date, and sometimes they randomly have a better number than I do.
+Then I also had some access the waiting room earlier than me, and they also got a better number than I did.
+So, there is no benefit to jumping in the waiting room super early.
+But I do it for a general peace of mind.

-Please note that if you log in after 10 a.m., you will be placed at the end of the line.
+Please note that if you access the GO Outdoors Idaho licensing website after 10 a.m., you will be placed at the end of the line.

-Each hunter will need to log into their own customer account to purchase a tag, and the ability to purchase multiple tags for different people under the same customer account is not currently available.
+Once you get through the waiting room, you will need to log into your customer account to purchase a tag, and the ability to purchase multiple tags for different people under the same customer account is not currently available.

 More on that.
-In case it’s not clear, if you log into the Idaho Fish & Game licensing website early, you will be placed in the pre-sale waiting room.
+In case it’s not clear, if you access the Idaho Fish & Game licensing website early, you will be placed in the pre-sale waiting room.
 Keep your screen open, and I'd suggest not refreshing the screen.

 Then, right at 10:00 a.m., you’ll be placed in the next waiting room, and your screen will look something like the above screenshot.
 Once you are at this screen, you’ll be able to see your number in line, the number of users in line ahead of you, and your estimated wait time.